Cybereason/epic-caching/README.md

 ```
 If instead we used `@cached(scope='thread')`, repeated calls with the same arguments within the same thread would
 return the same object, but not in different threads.

+> ⚠️ **Caching methods:**
+> The decorator does not handle methods any differently than regular functions, i.e. `self` is
+> treated like any other argument.
+This means that, for a `@cached` method, if any member of `self` has changed,
+> the method would be re-calculated.
+If caching is required only for the method arguments
+> (all arguments except `self`), consider using either a static method or `cached_call`.

 To cache all instances of a class, use the `Cached` metaclass:
 ```python